Inara

 Pronunciation

-/ɪˈnɑːrə/ (Australian English pronunciation, stress on the second syllable) ,"ee-NAH-rah" with the typical Aussie intonation and vowel sounds in mind.
+/ɪˈnɑːrə/ (Australian English pronunciation, with stress on the second syllable) and variant pronunciations may include /ɪˈneərə/ depending on cultural influences.

 Variants & Nicknames